Chaosed0/TerrainGen/README.md

 #Terrain Generator

 An old project of mine (2010?) inspired by and emulating [Shamus Young's terrain generator](http://www.shamusyoung.com/twentysidedtale/?p=141).
-Used SDL 1.2, OpenGL and GLConsole.

-Full disclosure: Most likely doesn't compile.
-Probably full of bugs.
-Isn't a great example of a terrain generator.
-I just like to save my old projects.
+It's been updated to use SDL2 and the generation algorithm's been fixed since I first created it, but it's still not the best example of a terrain generator you could reference.
+Mainly kept around for posterity.